 4. What is My Mindset?

-As I mentioned earlier, we always have a choice when dealing with a fear-based coach.
+As I mentioned earlier, we always have a choice when dealing with fear-based coaching.
 It becomes important to ask, “Do I have a growth mindset or a fixed mindset?”

 Let me explain, a growth mindset is similar to our optimistic approach, whereas a fixed mindset might think, “there’s no way I’ll ever get better with a coach who always yells,” or “coach is never going to change, so why should I?”